Maritime History, Archaeology,

 Archaeological investigations at the land terminus of the wharf indicated that the lower courses of headers were square hewn, with upper courses unmodified or roughly hewn on the top and bottom of the log.
 The cribbing in this location was floored with wooden planking oriented diagonally along the base of the crib (Byrd 2018: 42-43).
 Tar was noticed on the wooden remains, likely as an added layer of protection for the wooden surface or from leaks in naval stores barrels exported from the port.
 Artifacts recovered from the wharf date primarily from the 1720s to the 1770s, with a mean pipe stem date of 1759 using Binford's formula for measuring pipe stem bore holes (2018: 59).
 Additionally two tar kilns were discovered at the land terminus of the wharf, however researchers suggested that these predated the town/wharf (2018: 69).

 On 9 September 1735, Col. Moore sold lot 9 in Brunswick to John Martindale for £24.
 Based on the reconstructed lot plan by Lee (1962), lot 9 is not part of the current historic site.
 Martindale's 1752 will, however, transferred ownership of lot 26 to his wife, Susanna (McKoy 1969: 4).
-This indicates that Martindale likely settled on lot 26 rather than lot 9.
+This indicates that Martindale likely purchased lot 26 sometime after 1736.
 Martindale was listed as the ferryman at Brunswick, and he likely took over this role from Col. Thomas Merrick in 1740 (Jackson 1996: 179).
 Susanna died in 1762 and left the property to her son Isaac Ray, who was married to Amelia Lord, the daughter of Brunswick ordinary/tavern owner William Lord (McKoy 1969: 8).
+Ray operated a ferry near Wilmington in 1761, and it is possible he continued operating the ferry on lot 26 in Brunswick as well (Walker 1958: 45).

 The wharf is aligned with site 31BW376**2 on the waterfront side of Front St. in lot 26.
 This site was partially excavated by Stanley South (designated S17) who found a stone and brick foundation with an associated building depression.
 Sauthier's map denotes a wall on the west side of the building similar to the one at the Public House.
 South's observations and recovered artifacts from this structure led to the tentative interpretation of the site as a warehouse.
 If correct, it was likely built around the same time as Wharf 03 to store goods to be shipped from the landing.
 Another possibility is that the structure served as an ordinary for the ferry, which was likely moved from lot 23 to lot 26 in 1742.
 More research is required to determine the association of this feature with Wharf 03.